forbrock/timeMamagementServlet/README.md

 - activities;
 - confirms (assign) an activity to the user.

+Administrator can:
-Administrator can view list of activities as well, make sorting:
+- view list of activities;
-- by name;
-- by category;
-- by number of users.
+- make sorting: by name, category, by number of users;
-Can do filtering by category of activities.
+- can do filtering by a category of activities;
-View a report about all users, number of activities and the time marked by the user.
+- view a report about all users, number of activities, and the time marked by the user.

+User:
-User must have a page.
-User can have one or multiple of activities.
+- must have a page;
+- can have one or multiple of activities;
-The user notes the amount of time used for each activity.
+- notes the amount of time used for each activity.
-The user can send a request to add/remove an activity.
+- can send a request to add/remove an activity.

 ### Requirements
     • JDK 11 or higher